When writing a cover letter to apply for a job, it's important to include all the requisite information clearly and efficiently.

 The body of your cover letter lets the employer know what position you are applying for, why the employer should select you for an interview, and how you will follow up.
 This section of your cover letter includes:

-- First paragraph - Why you are writing.
-This is "the grab," your chance to grasp your reader by the collar and get his attention.
+- First paragraph: Why you are writing.
+This is "the grab," your chance to grasp your reader by the collar and get their attention.
 Offer some specific, focused information regarding the job you're seeking and a few core strengths that demonstrate your suitability for the position.

-- Third paragraph - Your knowledge of the company.
-Show that you did you your research and know something about the business and how you can contribute to its mission.
+- Third paragraph: Your knowledge of the company.
+Show that you did your research and know something about the business and how you can contribute to its mission.

 Finish your letter with a formal closing like "Sincerely" or "Yours truly."
 A cover letter is professional correspondence, so don't use informal closings like "Cheers" in the letters you write to apply for jobs.

 How you sign your cover letter will depend if you're sending a paper or email letter.
 If you're sending a paper letter, type your name after the salutation, leaving a space for your handwritten signature.
 If you're sending an email cover letter, type your name and contact information after your salutation.

 Mary Barnes (Your Signature)

 City, State Zip

 When you're sending a cover letter via email, include your name and the job you're applying for in the subject line of the message.
 That way, you'll be sure your message gets opened and read.